-This policy applies only to JMU employees.
+This policy applies only to JMU student and non-student employees. .
 University affiliates, such as those employed by Aramark, Follett, Pitney Bowes, etc., are the responsibility of their particular employer.

-The authority to interpret this policy rests with the president and is generally delegated to the Director of Human Resources.
+The authority to interpret this policy rests with the President, and is generally delegated to the Director of Human Resources and the OIP.

 Approved by the President: